robertoragno/robertoragno.github.io/_pages/cv.md

 -   **2018**.
 BA in Ancient History, *University of Bologna.*

+# Employment

+-   **Current**.
+Research Fellow in 'Historical landscapes, population dynamics and agrarian strategies in northern coastal Apulia between the Roman Age and the Middle Ages'.
+Funded by the 'CHANGES' PNRR partnership (Code: PE0000020 - CUP: B83D22001210006). *University of Bari 'Aldo Moro'.*

 # Research visits

 -   **2023**.
 McDonald Institute for Archaeological Research, *University of Cambridge.*